bjs007/SocialEngagementApp/README.md

 Care has been taken to see that only authorised user are able to make the necessary changes.
 Only the Event's creator are able to modify the important information for an event.
 He will be able to mark the Event as Archived and set whether the required resources are satisfied.
+He can delete the Event is he wishes.
 Other users can only post a comment on the page.
 He will see all other fields disabled.
+The Admin users(Community Representative) have access to modify or delete the events.

 #### Broadcast